 Naming is an art, an extreme test of creativity and, when done right, results in a bouncing baby brand.
 You get visibility, findability, differentiation, and relevance.

-It’s an art, an extreme test of creativity and, when done right, results in a bouncing baby brand.
-You get visibility, findability, differentiation, relevance – a great renaming evokes an appropriate emotional response in the target market: hipness or gravitas or whimsy or dignity or aspiration.
+A unique powerful name should evoke an appropriate emotional response in the target market: hipness or gravitas or whimsy or dignity or aspiration.
 It’s the beginning of a compelling brand narrative.
-But when renaming is done badly?
+But when naming is done badly?
 Well, read our White Paper on the dreaded three-initial company name.

-The renaming process can never be free of risk or conflict, since the cost-to-benefit ratio is always a legitimate concern.
+The renaming process can never be free of risk or conflict since the cost-to-benefit ratio is often a legitimate concern.
 Will you lose customers?
-Good will?
+Brand equity?
 Trust?
 Credibility?
-Or just the cost of printing new stationery?
+Or just the cost of printing new business cards and a lobby sign?
 Will the new name communicate growth, weakness, opportunity, panic, power, instability, confidence?

 Before you take the plunge, chew on these:

 1. Do your homework.
 What do your stakeholders (outside and inside) believe and perceive now?
 Some answers can come from research, such as how much equity is in your current identity.
-Some answers can only come from within, such as, should we invest in and trust research?
+Some answers can only come from within, such as should we invest in and trust research?
 What’s our tolerance for risk?
 What’s cast in concrete?
-If the CEO is in love with the logo, or the color blue, or some element, know that up front.
+If the CEO is in love with the logo, or hates the color blue, or another future complication, know that up front.